a novel of connected short stories

 NYC 2020: Daydreaming philosopher Zeus Neon Woodson falls in love with Candy and in trouble with her heavenly Father, a member of The D.O.C.
 (Defenders of Christ), an emerging, yet secretive, religious force in America.
 His search for meaning intersects with Roosevelt’s poetic graffiti, Della’s provocative silence, and Suma’s literary forgeries—and reaches the horizon on a cold Wednesday night.

-a detailed SYNOPSIS
+and if you’d like, a detailed SYNOPSIS

 The architecture of the book is designed with two types of scaffolding.